 Children will love to design their own magical homes out of bark, pinecones, leaves and other natural materials.
 Imagination and outdoor play combine as their tiny houses are added to the park’s new Enchanted Fairy Village.

 Davy Crockett and Tennessee Pioneer re-enactors will lead kids of all ages through a range of frontier activities: hatchet throwing, working the two-person crosscut saw, matchless fire-making, wood splitting and a black powder rifle demonstration.

 Did you know that root beer originally came roots?
 Help make a batch the old-fashioned way by boiling the Sassafras roots over a campfire.
 You can also roast marshmallows while the roots cook!

 Be among the first to join our storytellers and explore the trail — literally! — of a children’s nature story, Over in the Forest: Come and Take a Peek.
 This new, permanent exhibit features book “pages” which are posted on signs along the Meadow Trail, behind the park’s Visitor Center.

 Welcome to Fort Cumberland!

 All kids who love to build and play in forts will want to visit Fort Cumberland.
-The area is supplied with branches and connectors for kids to build their own rustic structures, or explore the ones already in place.
+We'll have branches and connectors for kids to build their own rustic structures, or explore the ones already built.

 In the garden: Worms, Birds, Seeds and Birdfeeders!